Learn about actual and potential costs

 Find the vendor to meet your needs

-Overall market share concentration among the 1,050 fire sprinkler system suppliers is high, with the top four suppliers controlling more than 50.0% of market revenue.
-In fact, the market's top two suppliers, Johnson Controls (owner of Tyco-branded products) and APi Group, control almost 60.0% of market revenue.
-The only other...
+Overall market share concentration among the estimated 1,000 fire sprinkler system suppliers in the United States is high, with the top four suppliers controlling more than 50.0% of total market revenue.
+In fact, the market's top two suppliers, Johnson Controls (owner of Tyco-branded products) and APi Group, control almost 60.0%...
 Subscribe to learn more.

 Questions to ask potential suppliers